wcj365/healthcare/04_healthcare_systems.md

-## 4. The Quad-Function Model of Healthcare Systems and Health Disparity
+## 4. Healthcare Systems and Health Disparity

 ### 4.1 The Quad-Function Model of Healthcare Delivery System